EndPointCorp/end-point-blog/2023/05/mount-remote-filesystem-sshfs.md

 While creating and debugging software, it is important to reduce the amount of friction between each iteration of making a change to the software and then testing that change.
-Over time, even small amounts of friction can lead to fatigue and decreased performance.
+Over time, even small amounts of friction can lead to fatigue and decreased performance of a developer.
 Because of this, we should take every opportunity to make our workflow as smooth and comfortable as possible.

 A common source of friction when developing software running on remote systems